girishsj11/new_assignment/README.md

     Wrapper Function: Inside the decorator, a nested function (often called a "wrapper") is defined.
 This wrapper function encapsulates the original function and adds any desired additional logic (e.g., logging, timing, authentication).
     Return Wrapper: The decorator function returns this wrapper function.
     Syntactic Sugar: Python provides the @decorator_name syntax as a convenient way to apply decorators.
 Placing @decorator_name directly above a function definition is equivalent to my_function = decorator_name(my_function)

+## Abstraction in python's OOPS concept

+Abstraction in Python, a core principle of Object-Oriented Programming (OOP), involves hiding the complex implementation details of a system and exposing only the essential functionalities to the user.
+This means users interact with a simplified interface, knowing what a component does without needing to know how it does it.

+    Key aspects of abstraction in Python:

+    Focus on essential features:
+            Abstraction emphasizes providing a high-level view, concentrating on the behavior and purpose of an object rather than its internal workings.

+    Achieved through Abstract Base Classes (ABCs):
+            Python uses the abc module and the ABC class to define abstract classes and methods.
+An abstract class cannot be instantiated directly and serves as a blueprint for other classes.

+    Abstract methods:
+            These are methods declared within an abstract class without an implementation.
+Subclasses inheriting from an abstract class are required to provide their own concrete implementations for these abstract methods.
+            This enforces a common interface across related classes.

+    Simplifying complexity:
+            Abstraction helps manage complexity by breaking down a system into smaller, more manageable components, each with a clearly defined interface.

+    Enhancing maintainability and modularity:
+            By separating interface from implementation, abstraction makes code more modular, easier to understand, and less prone to errors when changes are made to internal workings.